 Get Funded While Retaining Control

 SaaS companies face challenges getting funding from traditional lenders.
 There are several reasons for this, including lack of positive cash flow and the absence of hard collateral.
-However, as the SaaS business model has matured and become better understood, an increasing number of institutions are willing to provide alternative, non-equity, or hybrid, types of funding to solid SaaS companies.
+However, as the SaaS business model has matured and become better understood, an increasing number of institutions are willing to provide alternative, non-equity, or hybrid, types of VC funding to solid SaaS companies.

 This post will look at the different types of funding that are available, some of the pros and cons of each, and when they might make sense.

 Venture debt is a tranche of debt financing provided to venture-backed companies most often in conjunction with, and as a complement to, an institutional round of funding.
 Venture lenders will make loans to companies that are not cash flow positive.
 These loans typically amount to 30 – 50% of the equity round.
 To compensate for the additional risk of default the lender will sometimes require an “equity kicker” to juice their returns (i.e. warrants or equity purchase rights).
 The warrants are held by the lender until a later date, usually when there is a liquidity event.
 At that time, the lender exercises the warrant and benefits from the increased value of the stock just as an option holder would in a transaction.
 That additional value greatly increases the lender’s return on the original debt and serves as an incentive to them to make such a loan in the first place.
 Remember, when negotiating all equity related terms – nothing is more valuable to the company than its equity and it should be allocated carefully.

 - Minimize the equity dilution in a round of funding by augmenting the amount raised in a less dilutive manner.